Skip to content

 On the second floor, families participated in activities that showed off the biology and anatomy courses.
 Activities included a brain speed test that asked kids to match the hand symbols pasted to a wall within 10 seconds and test their understanding of anatomy by naming parts of a model.

-Within the high school’s library, families could test out button-making machines, music production, wood burning machines and 3D modeling computer program.
+Within the high school’s library, families could test out button-making machines, music production, wood burning machines and a 3D modeling computer program.
 There was a showcase of high school students’ projects, including a jacket that helped people with period cramps.

 National Honor Society volunteer Talia Co invites the Parikh family to explore an optical illusion in the applied neuroscience room during Winchester Science & Engineering Night on April 2.
 COURTESY PHOTO/ANN RITCHIE